 NCEI is the world’s largest provider of weather and climate data.
 Land-based, marine, model, radar, weather balloon, satellite, and paleoclimatic are just a few of the types of datasets available.
 Detailed descriptions of the available products and platforms are below.

-These links provide quick access to many of NCDC's climate and weather datasets, products, and various web pages and resources.
+These links provide quick access to many of NCEI's climate and weather datasets, products, and various web pages and resources.

 Land-based, or surface, observations include temperature, dew point, relative humidity, precipitation, wind speed and direction, visibility, atmospheric pressure, and types of weather occurrences such as hail, fog, and thunder collected for locations on every continent.